kylethayer/culture-debugging-study-data/Study 2/fileAndFieldDescriptions.md

 5. short-name: Shorter version of name for display purposes

 ## demographics.csv
-1. participantId
+1. participantId: The id of this participant
-2. current_time
+2. current_time: The time the participant started the experiment
-3. retake
+3. retake: Did the participant say they'be taken this experiment before
-4. gender
+4. gender: Reported gender of participant 0- Male, 1 - female, 2 - other
-5. education
+5. education: Reported education level of participant
-6. multinational
+6. multinational: Reported whether participant has lived in more than one country
-7. country0
+7. country0: First country (or only country) participant reported living in
-8. country1
+8. country1: Second country participant reported living in
 9. country2
 10. country3
 11. country4
 12. country5
-13. age
+13. age: reported age of participant
-14. programmingExperience
+14. programmingExperience: Little to none, Three months or one course, Six months or two courses, one year or three to four courses, more
-15. pythonBefore
+15. pythonBefore: "Have you programmed in Python before?"
 16. pythonTutorBefore
 17. readUnderstandInstructions